What to Expect From a Multi-Day Backpacking Trip (Hiking/Tramping) in New Zealand

 Multi-day hiking is extremely popular in New Zealand.
-That’s why many of our backpacking trails are well-equipped with accommodation huts, campsites and more.
-This complete guide to multi-day backpacking trips in New Zealand will go over the types of trails that are available, the accommodation on the trails, how to prepare for a multi-day trip, and transportation to trails.
+That’s why many of our backpacking/tramping trails are well-equipped with accommodation huts, campsites and more.
+This complete guide to multi-day hiking in New Zealand will go over the types of trails that are available, the accommodation on the trails, how to prepare for a multi-day trip, and transportation to trails.

-The first thing you need to know about for doing backpacking trips in New Zealand is the Department of Conservation, or “The DOC“.
-The DOC administers and maintains the vast majority of backpacking trails and their accommodations throughout New Zealand including the “Great Walks“.Once you have chosen a multi-day backpacking trip, a great place to start preparing is on the Department of Conservation website, which is a huge database for the trail descriptions and accommodation descriptions.
-It is also the place where you will need to book accommodation, when appropriate.For more information, check out What is The DoC, Department of Conservation in New Zealand?
+The first thing you need to know for doing backpacking trips in New Zealand is the Department of Conservation or the “DOC“.
+The DOC administers and maintains the vast majority of tramping trails and their accommodations throughout New Zealand including the “Great Walks“.Once you have chosen a multi-day hiking trail, a great place to start preparing is on the Department of Conservation website, which is a huge database of trail and accommodation (hut and campsite) descriptions.
+It is also the place where you will need to book huts and campsites when required.

-Multi-day backpacking trails in New Zealand vary in their facilities and how well the trails are maintained due to popularity and funding.
+Multi-day hiking trails in New Zealand vary in their facilities and how well the trails are maintained due to popularity and funding.
 While the majority of the backpacking trails in New Zealand are free to use, staying in huts or a campsite along the trail, as well as transportation, is where the expenses come in.

 The New Zealand Great Walks

-Most people will have heard of “The New Zealand Great Walks” which are nine multi-day backpacking trips across the country.
+Most people will have heard of “The New Zealand Great Walks” which are 10 multi-day hiking trails across the country.
 They are the most popular tracks, the most-maintained trails and have the most well-equipped accommodation.
 For this reason, the New Zealand Great Walks are more expensive and usually require booking well in advance.
-Nevertheless, they are called the “Great Walks” for a reason meaning they pass through some of New Zealand’s most epic landscape.For more information on the Great Walks, check out The 9 Great Walks of New Zealand and Guide to the 9 Great Walks of New Zealand.
+Nevertheless, they are called the “Great Walks” for a reason meaning they pass through some of New Zealand’s most epic landscapes.

 Multi-Day Hikes in New Zealand

-New Zealand really has a huge range of multi-day backpacking trails outside of the “Great Walks” category that does not only offer cheaper accommodation options but also take you through some amazing landscapes.
+New Zealand really has a huge range of multi-day hiking trails outside of the “Great Walks” category that not only offers cheaper accommodation options but also takes you through some amazing landscapes.
 Hut accommodation tends to be well-serviced like the Great Walk huts but smaller and at half the price.
-Plus, campsites will either be free or have a small fee.There are many multi-day hikes in New Zealand that we recommend browsing our hiking section and the Department of Conservation website to get inspiration.
+Plus, campsites will either be free or a small fee.

 Free Backcountry Hikes in New Zealand